ghi-electronics/Documentation/hardware/sitcore/sbc.md

 Already one of our most popular SITCore single board computers, The **FEZ Portal** is a 4.3" 480x272 display with capacitive touch that is programmable in C#.
 As the display and controller are one unit, it's even easier to make a product with touch as you only have to mount a single board that's only slightly larger than the display.
 Display uses part# ER-TFT043-3 available at [buydisplay.com](https://www.buydisplay.com/)

+> [!Note]
+> I2C address on touch screen controller is 0x38.
+Use software I2C if a device has same address need to be connected.

 [FEZ Portal Schematic](pdfs/fez-portal-rev-c-schematic.pdf)

 [FEZ Portal 3D STEP File](http://files.ghielectronics.com/downloads/3D/SITCore/SBC/FEZ%20Portal%20Rev%20C.step)